moj-analytical-services/writing_functions_in_r/real_world_examples.md

 ```

 Let’s use the `sum_group()` and `make_line_chart()` functions to produce
-a plot of the number of cases in each year.
+a plot of the number of prosecutions in each year.

 ``` r
 time_series <- sum_group(df = cases,